Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Documenting the Exemption

 The qualified person is responsible for issuing the CDTFA-230-M as evidence that the construction is for qualified tangible personal property.
 A prime or general contractor will be responsible for issuing a CDTFA-230-MC to a supplier of materials or fixtures if purchased tax-paid.
 In addition, if the person furnishing and installing the materials is a subcontractor, the prime or general contractor will also need to provide the subcontractor with a copy of the CDTFA-230-M issued by the qualified person.
-Subcontractors will need to also issue a CDTFA-230-MC to their suppliers of materials or fixtures if purchased tax-paid.
+Subcontractors must also issue a CDTFA-230-MC to their suppliers of materials or fixtures if purchased tax-paid.

 Documenting the Annual Limit